towardstudio/bug-reporting-guide/README.md

 The classic example of a poorly written bug description is "This doesn't work".
 This is often unhelpul as it might not be obvious _how_ it is broken or what caused it to break in those specific circumstances.
 So how do we write an effective title?

-TODO:
+OUTLINE:

 - what is a bug
 - what a bug is not
 - effective bug-reporting
--- writing good titles
+	- writing good titles
--- what did you expect to happen?
+	- what did you expect to happen?
--- what actually happened?
+	- what actually happened?
--- steps to reproduce
+	- steps to reproduce
--- technical info (browser, platform, etc)
+	- technical info (browser, platform, etc)
--- avoiding duplication
+	- avoiding duplication

 - bug severity
 - user acceptance testing